jankais3r/jPhotoDNA/README.md

 In that article, Microsoft showcases two PhotoDNA hashes for the same image encoded in JPG and GIF formats. jPhotoDNA’s hash of the image that I grabbed from that article closely resembles the official hashes.
 ![Hash validation](https://github.com/jankais3r/jPhotoDNA/raw/main/validation.png)

+## Hash comparison
+jPhotoDNA can only be used to generate PhotoDNA hashes.
+To compare the generated hashes in order to determine the similarity of different images, check out [photodna-matcher](https://github.com/gabedwrds/photodna-matcher).

 ## Legal
 jPhotoDNA was created for reserach purposes.
 If you wish to use PhotoDNA, reach out to Microsoft and acquire a license.